 Introduces the application of modern welding, joining, and forming processes on manufacturing materials.
 The focus is on new welding and joining processes for ferrous and non-ferrous metals and various materials used in manufacturing.
 Metallurgy of ferrous and non-ferrous materials will be studied and procedures practiced.
-This course may be taken 1 time for credit.

-WLD180 Intermediate Welding 1-12 credits (3 lab hrs/wk/cr) Practical on-site experience that will allow students to explore workplace environments and career options.
-This course may be taken 33 times for credit.
+WLD180 Internship - Welding 1-12 credits (3 lab hrs/wk/cr)

+Practical on-site experience that will allow students to explore workplace environments and career options.

-WLD200 Welding Process II 3 credits (1 lec, 4 lec lab hrs/wk) Introduction to Electric Arc Welding Processes emphasizing the basics of Shielded Metal Arc Welding, Gas Metal Arc Welding and Flux Cored Arc Welding.
+WLD200 Welding Process II 3 credits (1 lec, 4 lec lab hrs/wk)

+Introduction to Electric Arc Welding Processes emphasizing the basics of Shielded Metal Arc Welding, Gas Metal Arc Welding and Flux Cored Arc Welding.
 Students will develop basic knowledge and skill in setup and safe use of Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW) and Flux Cored Arc Welding (FCAW) to industry standards This course may be taken 1 time for credit.

-Course classification: CTE WLD201 Pipe Fitting and Welding II 3 credits (1 lec, 4 lec lab hrs/wk) Prerequisite(s): (WLD105)
+WLD201 Pipe Fitting and Welding II 3 credits (1 lec, 4 lec lab hrs/wk) Prerequisite(s): (WLD105)